 You can make the chocolate topping (called ganache) days or even weeks ahead of time and freeze it, well wrapped.
 When defrosting it in a microwave (or warming it after refrigeration) do it slowly at a low setting, stirring frequently.

-The butter pictured among the ingredients is for the graham cracker crust.
+The butter pictured among the ingredients is partly for the graham cracker crust.
 Here's my crust recipe.
 If you prefer a slightly less sweet crust with this rather sweet pie, just leave out the sugar in the crust and use only graham crackers and butter.